Binary coded decimal wall clock; each column is a nybble showing HHMMDesigned by JBR Engineering in Switzerland

 The cells are illuminated by RGB LEDs and by default, the time is shown in white (this can be changed with the 'set' button).
 To add interest, the clock has a quarter hour indicator: quarter time numerator number of rows become filled for 10s every quarter, with the colour dependant on the time of day.
 In the product photos, it's showing blue 3/4 filled - 45min.
 At midday, a special rainbow effect displays for 1min (shown in the product photos too).

-Inside is an Arduino with a real-time clock (RTC) to keep time.
-The clock has a coin cell so it won’t lose this time reference without power.
-The display requires a standard 5V 0.5A USB supply to function, such as a USB phone charger, via the included USB mini b cable.
+Inside is a custom PCB with real-time clock (RTC) to keep time.
+The display requires a standard Micro USB to function (included).
 In order to set the time or display colour, one presses a small button near the power input.
 The grid changes red to show setting mode; pressing the button increments the minutes.

-I make these to order by hand so there is a lead time of up to 2 weeks.
-Generally it will be more like 1 week.
+If I do not have stock I make these to order by hand so there is a lead time of up to 2 weeks.
+Generally it will be more like 2-3 days as I have one in stock.
 I am able to provide minor customisations for this reason however, such as default LED colour, engraving or wood stain (natural is standard).
 Please ask if you have something else you think of.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.